severin-lemaignan/dorothy-reporting/dorothy-report.md

 #### Mutual Modelling in Psycholinguistics and Collaborative Learning

-##### A support for shared understanding

-*Computer Supported Collaborative Learning* (CSCL) researches the cognitive mechanisms and practical techniques underpinning efficient learning in social situations.
-From its very beginning, CSCL research has been following Roschelle and Teasley’s suggestion [@roschelle1995construction] that collaborative learning has something to do with the process of constructing and maintaining a *shared understanding* of the task at hand.
-Building a shared/mutual understanding refers to the upper class of collaborative learning situations, those in which students should build upon each other’s understanding to refine their own understanding.
-What is expected to produce learning is not the mere fact that two students build the same understanding but the cognitive effort they have to engage to build this shared understanding [@schwartz1995emergence].

-The construction of a shared understanding has been investigated for several years in psycholinguistics, under the notion of *grounding*[^1] (Clark, in [@clark1986referring]).
-However, the relevance of grounding mechanisms for explaining learning outcomes has been questioned in learning sciences.
-The monitoring and repair of misunderstanding explains for instance referential failures in short dialogue episodes but does hardly predict *conceptual change* ([[*i.e. *]{}]{}the acquisition, acceptation and integration of a new belief into one’s mental model) over longer sessions [@dillenbourg2006sharing].
-The cumulative effect of grounding episodes can probably be better understood from a socio-cultural
-perspective:

-> Collaborative learning is associated with the increased
-> cognitive-interactional effort involved in the transition from
-> *learning to understand each other* to *learning to understand the
-> meanings of the semiotic tools that constitute the mediators of
-> interpersonal interaction* [@baker1999role]

-Along this line, several scholars suggest that CSCL research should go deeper in the understanding of how partners engage into shared meaning making [@stahl2007meaning] or *intersubjective* meaning making [@suthers2006technology].

-Paradoxically, while Clark’s theory is somewhat too linguistic from a conceptual change viewpoint, it is criticized at the same time as being too cognitivist by some psycholinguists, [[*i.e. *]{}]{}as overestimating the amount of shared knowledge and mutual representations actually necessary to conduct a dialogue.
-The fundamental issue, as old as philosophy, is the degree of coupling between the different levels of dialogue, mostly between the lexical/syntactical level and the deeper semantic levels.
-In [@pickering2006alignment], Pickering and Garrod argue that the mutual understanding starts mostly with a *superficial alignment* at the level of the linguistic representations, due to priming mechanisms, and that this local alignment may – in some cases – lead to a *global alignment* of the semantic level (*deep grounding*).
-For these authors, the convergence in dialogue, and even the repair of some misunderstandings, is explained by this mimetic behavior more than by a monitoring of each other’s knowledge: *“...interlocutors do not need to monitor and develop full common ground as a regular, constant part of routine conversation, as it would be unnecessary and far too costly.
-Establishment of full common ground is, we argue, a specialized and non-automatic process that is used primarily in times of difficulty (when radical misalignment becomes apparent).”* [@pickering2006alignment] This view is actually not incompatible with Clark’s *grounding criterion* [@clark1989contributing]: the degree of shared understanding that peers need to reach depends upon the task they perform.
-For instance, a dialogue between two surgeons might rely on superficial alignment if they talk about their friends but has to guarantee accurate common grounds when talking about which intervention will be conducted in which way on which patient.

-Deep grounding or shared meaning making requires some cognitive load.
-For Clark, what is important is not the individual effort made by the receiver of a communicative act, but the overall *least collaborative effort* [@clark1986referring].
-The cost of producing a perfect utterance may be higher than the cost of repairing the problems that may arise through misunderstandings.
-For instance, subjects are less careful about adapting their utterances to their partner when they know they can provide feedback on his/her understanding [@schober1993spatial].
-Dillenbourg [[*et al. *]{}]{}introduced the notion of *optimal collaborative effort* [@dillenbourg1995evolution] to stress that misunderstanding should not be viewed as something to be avoided (if this was possible), but as an opportunity to engage into verbalization, explanation, negotiation, and so forth.

-##### CSCL model of mutual modelling {#cscl-model}

 Dillenbourg proposes in [@sangin2007partner] a model to represent mutual modelling situations.
 He uses the notation [[$\mathcal{M}(A, B, X)$]{}]{} to denote “$A$ knows that $B$ knows $X$”